SockMonkeyy/SockMonkeyy/README.md

  </div>

 <br><br>
-👯 It would be great to connect and network with other awesome indviduals that may be starting thier developer/coding career.
+👯 I am looking to connect and network with other awesome indviduals that may be starting thier developer/coding career or just looking to collab.

 🤔 I'm am always looking for motivation, constructive critism, and any tips or tricks to help me along my journey!